Our visit to the historic city of León, Spain

 The original León cathedral was constructed on the site of ancient Roman Baths during the 2nd century.
 It’s incredible the size of such a cathedral considering what the population of the city would have been at the time.

 The cathedral is also known as Pulchra Leonina or The House of Light due to the astonishing amount of stained glass windows throughout there are 1,800 square metres.

 The Interior of the Cathedral

 Leon cathedral is one of the three most important cathedrals, along The Way of Saint James (El Camino de Santiago), along with that of Burgos and Santiago de Compostela.

 Not content with an impressive cathedral, León also has a lovely ochre Romanesque Basilica, named Basílica de San Isidoro de León.
 The basilica was built in 10th century on the grounds of a Roman Temple.

 The ancient walls that surround part of the city were built in the 1st Century BC & then further enlarged during 3rd & 4th century AD.

-There is only one remaining gate to the city which is ‘Arco de la Cárcel’, although it has since been rebuilt it still retains some of its Medieval structure.
+There is only one remaining gate to the city is ‘Arco de la Cárcel’, although it has since been rebuilt it still retains of its Medieval structure.

 As we wander around the city, we come across so many pilgrims young and old on the route to Santiago de Compostela.
 León is along the ‘French Way’ of the Camino de Santiago, a very well-trodden path.